harvester/docs/docs/networking/best-practice-vlan-aware-switch.md

   - harvester
   - Rancher
   - rancher
+  - Network
+  - network
+  - VLAN
+  - vlan
-Description: Harvester is built on Kubernetes, which uses CNI as an interface between network providers and Kubernetes pod networking.
+Description: Harvester is built on top of Kubernetes, and uses the [CNI](https://github.com/containernetworking/cni) as the interface between network providers and Kubernetes pod networking.
 Naturally, we implement the Harvester network based on CNI.
-Moreover, the Harvester UI integrates the Harvester network to provide a user-friendly way to configure networks for VMs.
+Moreover, the Harvester UI integrates the network configuration in order to provide a user-friendly way to configure networks for VMs.
 ---

 # Best Practice for VLAN-aware Switch

-In this best practice guide for VLAN-aware switch, we will introduce Harvester VLAN network and external VLAN-aware switch configuration for common scenario.
+In this best practice guide on how to configure "VLAN-aware", we will introduce Harvester VLAN network and external switch configuration for common scenario.

 ## Architecture

 Hardware:
-- 3 Harvester servers with only single port network card
+- Three Harvester servers with only one single port network card.
-- VLAN-aware switch (taking Cisco-like configuration as example)
+- One or more VLAN-aware switch(es).
+We will use "Cisco like" configuration as example.

 Network Specification:
-- Management Network to control Harvester servers in VLAN 100
+- The Management Network to control Harvester servers needs to be set as VLAN 100.
-- VM Network in VLAN 101-200
+- The VM Network needs to be in the VLAN 101-200 range.

 Cabling:
-- Harvester servers connect to switch port from port 1 to 3
+- The Harvester servers are connected to the switch in a port from `1` to `3`.

-The below diagram illustrates cabling in this guide.
+The following diagram illustrates the cabling used for this guide:

    ![vlan-aware-case.png](assets/vlan-aware-case.png)

 ## External Switch Configuration

-In external switch, we takes Cisco-like configuration as example.
-Users should apply the following configurations to their switch.
+For the external switch configuration, we'll use a "Cisco like" configuration as example.
+You can apply the following configurations to your switch:

 ```
 switch# config terminal